ASFHyP3/OpenData/asf-event-data/README.md

 ## Disaster Support Services

-The contents of some of the prefixes have been generated to support ongoing monitoring services.
+Some of the prefixes include content generated in support of ongoing monitoring services.
 The data can be accessed through interactive web applications, which automatically provide access to new data products as they are added to the bucket.
 These prefixes include:

 - RTC_services
 - HKHwatermaps
-- event_monitoring
+<-- - event_monitoring -->

 ### RTC Services